lgunsch/django-vmail/docs/configuration.rst

 `workaround.org <https://workaround.org/ispmail>`_ for a guide on configuring a mail server.

-In version 0.2.0 of madmin there will be commands to help you configure the below SQL queries for your particular database.
+In version 0.2.0 of django-vmail there will be commands to help you configure the below SQL queries for your particular database.

-Note: Madmin is configured to use the SSHA password scheme with Dovecot.
+Note: django-vmail is configured to use the SSHA password scheme with Dovecot.

 Postfix
 -------